South Australian Manufactured, Assembled and Supplied

 • Excellent thermal resistance R2.8 (summer) – R3.0 (winter) This can be increased to R4.9 (summer) and R4.5 (winter) is insulation is added to the wall cavity.

 • All third-party components have been tested with the product

 • Can be built using standard carpentry tools

-• Has been tested for render and texture coat finish
+• Has been tested for render and texture coat finish or can be painted

 • Excellent acoustic properties

 • Has been approved for wind load classifications N1 – N5 and C1 – C3

 • Impact resistant

 • Eco friendly green building product